Adult Enrichment

 On campus in Glen Ellyn

-Sign Language Level I
+Sign Language I

-Develop skills in sign language and an appreciation of deaf culture.
+Develop skills in sign language and an appreciation of Deaf Culture.
 Sessions include elements of American Sign Language and English word order.
 Express yourself using basic sign vocabulary, fingerspelling and body and facial expressions.

 6 to 9 p.m.